-At the end of each week, each teacher selects three pupils in their class for a special achievement certificate linked to our vision Learning to Live, Living to Love, Loving to Learn.
+At the end of each week, each teacher selects four pupils in their class for a special achievement sticker.
+They also select one star learner who is presented with a prize.
 All children who received an award are recognised in the weekly newsletter to parents.
 Most unacceptable behaviour will be dealt with within the classroom, by reminding the child of the school's behaviour policy and the rights and responsibilities of being a member of our school.
 Should the child persistently behave in an unacceptable manner then the Headteacher will arrange to meet with the child's parents to discuss the child's behaviour.